PHPJochen/PHPJochen/README.md

-- 👋 Hi, I’m @PHPJochen
+- 👋 Hi, I’m Ioachim Dusa
-- 👀 I’m interested in PHP
-- 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on PHP
-- 📫 How to reach me PHP
+- 📫 How to reach me igd27@cam.ac.uk

 <!---
 PHPJochen/PHPJochen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.